lecaillon/Evolve.Doc/content/concepts/_index.md

 <i class="fa fa-hand-o-right"></i> The `type` column is used to identify which type of metadata is stored:

 - 0: versioned migration.
 - 1: new schema.
-Indicates that Evolve created the schema and thus can **drop** it if `Evolve.Command = "erase"`.
+Indicates that Evolve created the schema and thus can **drop** it if `Command = "erase"`.
 - 2: empty schema.
-Indicates that the schema was empty before Evolve applied the first migration and thus can **erase** it if `Evolve.Command = "erase"`.
+Indicates that the schema was empty before Evolve applied the first migration and thus can **erase** it if `Command = "erase"`.
 - 3: start version.
-Used by Evolve to store the version from which to take migrations (cf. `Evolve.StartVersion`).
+Used by Evolve to store the version from which to take migrations (cf. `StartVersion`).
 - 4: repeatable version.